Cash App founder Bob Lee begged for help after stabbing that led to his death: reports

 Police said they do not have many details on the incident including any suspect information.
 No arrests have been made yet.

-Lee was not only the founder of popular mobile payment service Cash App, but also served as chief technology officer for mobile payment service Square, chief product officer of cryptocurrency MobileCoin and had a hand in the development of Android.
+Lee was not only the founder of the popular mobile payment service Cash App but also served as chief technology officer for the mobile payment service Square, chief product officer of cryptocurrency MobileCoin, and had a hand in the development of Android.
 A longtime member of the Silicon Valley tech community, friends remembered him as “incredibly personable,” and a “force of nature.”

 Police are investigating this incident as a homicide.
 If you have any information about this incident, you are asked to contact the SFPD 24-hour tip line at 415-575-4444.
 You can also text a tip to TIP411 to begin messaging with SFPD.